mannanrehbari/KafkaUsagePatterns/README.md

 ### Pattern 2: Topic with a single partition and multiple consumers

+If different business units need to process a given message differently, they can create their own consumers.
+All consumers subscribed to the topic will reeive all messages.
 ![Single Partition- Multiple Consumers](img/SinglePartition_MultipleConsumers.gif)

 <br>

 ### Pattern 3: Topic with a single partition and single consumer group

+Consumers can join a 'Consumer Group'.
+When multiple consumers are within a group, load is distributed across the members of the group.
+However, when there is a single partition for a given topic, all messages from the topic will be read a single member of the consumer group.
+The default 'Message Key' for kafka messages is Null.
+Kafka Producer puts messages with same key to same partition.
+Null is treated as a valid key.

 ![Single Partition - Single Consumer Group](img/SinglePartition_SingleConsumerGroup.gif)